nickmachairas/doctorate/docs/2-database/fhwa_dfltd.inc.rst

 DFLTD v.2 was developed in Microsoft Access 2013.
 The graphics utility *Advanced Software Engineering’s Chartdirector* was employed to design the forms, queries, and auxiliary tables required for data inquiry, viewing, and export.
 This utility allows users to access data, but not to make any changes.

+..
+TODO: rephrase this paragraph

-*The database sign convention is positive for compressive loads and upward displacement.
+The database sign convention is positive for compressive loads and upward displacement.
 Tension loads and downward displacement are negative.
 The sign convention is used for the LDOEP study data.
-The majority of the previous DFLTD data follow this sign convention with a few exceptions.*
+The majority of the previous DFLTD data follow this sign convention with a few exceptions.

 .. figure:: figures/DFLTD_v2_general_diagram.jpg